jhauschild/sphinx_cfg_options/test.rst

 Now we want to setup a factory for cars.
 The car factory can use the vehicle factory, so the `config` of the car factory should include the `config` of the vehicle factory.
-This is indicated by a ``:include Vehicle:`` in the body of the collection:
+This is indicated by a ``:include Vehicle:`` in the body of the config:

-.. cfg:collection:: Car
+.. cfg:config:: Car

    :include Vehicle: